digdir/designsystemet/packages/css/README.md

 # @digdir/designsystemet-css

+CSS implementation of the Designsystemet

-Styling for React components in `@digdir/design-system-react`
+- Styling for React components in `@digdir/designsystemet-react`

 _These styles are currently not intended to be used directly.
 They are auto-generated from css modules in react components and may changewithout notice_

+Read the Designsystemet [README](https://github.com/digdir/designsystemet) to get started.